SamuelGarrattIqa/katacoda/intro_to_ruby/intro.md

-Welcome to my first tutorial
+Welcome to my first tutorial.
+This demonstrates some of the basics of the Ruby programming language.